dsreddy99/stash/docs/concepts/crds/backupconfiguration.md

 #### spec.target

 `spec.target` field indicates the target of backup.
-This section consist of following fields:
+This section consist of the following fields:

-- **spec.target.ref :** `spec.target.ref` refers to target of backup.
-Users have to specify `apiVersion`, `kind` and `name` of the target.
-Stash will use these information to inject sidecar or create backup job for the target.
+- **spec.target.ref :** `spec.target.ref` refers to the target of backup.
+You have to specify `apiVersion`, `kind` and `name` of the target.
+Stash will use this information to inject a sidecar to the target or to create a backup job for it.

 - **spec.target.directories :** `spec.target.directories` specifies list of directories to backup.

-- **spec.target.volumeMounts :** `spec.target.volumeMounts` list of volumes and their mountPath that contains the target directories.
+- **spec.target.volumeMounts :** `spec.target.volumeMounts` list of volumes and their `mountPath` that contains the target directories.
 Stash will mount these volumes inside sidecar container or backup job.

 #### spec.runtimeSettings